-INTEGRATED DEV /ELOPMENT PLAN Municipal KPA Spatial rationale Grow the economy (led) Problem statement and root causes per KPA: Grow the economy key performance area (KPA) Excluding the major mines, existing mineral resources in the district are either not being exploited or are being mined illegally with little benefit to the district.
+INTEGRATED DEV VELOPMENT PLAN Municipal KPA Spatial rationale Grow the economy (led) Problem statement and root causes per KPA: Grow the economy key performance area (KPA) Excluding the major mines, existing mineral resources in the district are either not being exploited or are being mined illegally with little benefit to the district.
 Despite the comparative advantage of the sector, the tourism sector in the district still remains relatively under-developed due to a number of factors including challenges related to service delivery (e.g. Insufficient road maintenance, access roads to prime spots) large share of local business is small and informal and lacks access to formal markets to expand Spatial rationale key performance area (KPA) SPLUMA non-compliant land-use and development (informal land occupation) Lack of infrastructure for development of a fully integrated GIS in the district (billing viewer application development) 2019-24 MTSF Priority Spatial integration, human settlement and local government Economic transformation and job creation Limpopo Development Plan priority Spatial transformation for integrated socio-economic development Municipal Priority Spatial transformation Growing the economy (LED)

 Strategic objective To have efficient, effective, economic and integrated use of land space.
-To promote economic sectors of the District Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26 Publicizing IDP Sector Plan to deter sporadic uncoordinated human settlements patterns (Disaster Management Plan: Environmental Plan: LED Plan; SPLUMA .)
-Uncoordinated human settlements patterns aligned with relevant IDP Sector Plans impacting # (4 annually) of workshops with communities in Tribal Authorities and Traditional Leaders on IDP Sector Plans Impacting Spatial Planning Workshops and knowledge exchange ideas with communities in Tribal Authorities and Traditional Leaders on spatial planning Workshops and knowledge exchange ideas with communities in Tribal Authorities and Traditional Leaders on spatial planning decisions of Lack of District Wide land Audit Repository To ensure a credible and resalable land audit repository to guide land use and land development plans including economic, governance and human settlements Collate and report on the status of land audit Quarterly at Spatial Planning Forum Collate and report on the status of land audit Quarterly at Spatial Planning Forum Collate and report on the status of land audit Quarterly at Spatial Planning Forum Land Use and Land Development Management SPLUMA MPT SPLUMA District MPT to support Land Use and Land Development Management SPLUMA District MPT to support Land Use and Land # (8 annually) of SPLUMA District MPT to support Land Use and Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land Development Management Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land
+To promote economic sectors of the District Key issues Baseline Objective Implementation plan 2023/24 2024/25 2025/26 Uncoordinated human settlements patterns are aligned spatially aligned with relevant IDP Sector Plans impacting spatial planning # (4 annually) of workshops with communities in Tribal Authorities and Traditional Leaders on IDP Sector Plans Impacting Spatial Planning Workshops and knowledge exchange ideas with communities in Tribal Authorities and Traditional Leaders on spatial planning Workshops and knowledge exchange ideas with communities in Tribal Authorities and Traditional Leaders on spatial planning decisions of Lack of District Wide land Audit Repository report collated from Local Collate and report on the status of land audit Quarterly at Spatial Planning Forum Collate and report on the status of land audit Quarterly at Spatial Planning Forum Collate and report on the status of land audit Quarterly at Spatial Planning Forum • SPLUMA District MPT to support Land Use and Land Development Management SPLUMA District MPT to support Land Use and Land # (8 annually) of SPLUMA District MPT to support Land Use and Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land Development Management Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land Coordinate MPT in line with SPLUMA Guidelines to support Land Use and Land